rubenhekster/WDPS-Group-3/README.md

   4) We combined these the similarity score and the popularity score and ranked the potential candidates accordingly to get the most promising freebase id
   5) We generated the necessary output file.
+ ## 5)Next step/ something we tried
+ Next to the steps described in #4 we also tried to use the outcome of the named entity to filter the entities we obtain from freebase.
+ The idea was that if we would have list of entities found in freebase that we could filter out all the redundant entities.
+This would make the selection of entities to choose from smaller and more accurate.
+However when trying to implement this, the SPARQL queries did  not gave the desirable output.

 ## NOTES ON HOW TO RUN THE SOLUTION
 The repository "https://github.com/khehn/WDPS-Java.git" contains the Java source code.
 After pulling this source code one has to do the following steps: